Gippsland Primary Health Network (Gippsland PHN) manages personal information in accordance with, but not limited to the:

 Gippsland PHN will only seek to collect information that is necessary for the operations of the organisation.

-All information collected by Gippsland PHN will be used only for the primary purpose intended, i.e. for the employment of staff, commissioning and co-design activities, strategic and operational planning, to communicate with general practice, specialists and allied health to facilitate education sessions, services, and events, to undertake improvement activities, to respond to feedback such as compliments, complaints and suggestions or requests for information of a general nature about our services.
+All information collected by Gippsland PHN will be used only for the primary purpose intended, i.e. for reporting to our funders, the employment of staff, commissioning and co-design activities, strategic and operational planning, to communicate with general practice, specialists and allied health to facilitate education sessions, services, and events, to undertake improvement activities, to respond to feedback such as compliments, complaints and suggestions or requests for information of a general nature about our services.

-Where an individual is participating in a specific program commissioned by Gippsland PHN, they will be provided with specific details regarding the collection of information and consent process, e.g. program flier or details on Gippsland PHN website, verbal explanation by program staff or via a consent form.
+Where an individual is participating in a specific program commissioned by Gippsland PHN, they will be provided with specific details regarding the collection of information and consent process, e.g. program flyer or details on Gippsland PHN website, verbal explanation by program staff or via a consent form.

-Gippsland PHN may not be able to deliver some, or all services, unless personal information is provided.
+Gippsland PHN may not be able to deliver some, or all services, unless some personal information is provided.

 Gippsland PHN stores information electronically in secure databases and document management systems.
 At times some information may be stored in paper files.